rationalpov/mentalModel/sizeAndScale.md

 Why is the difference?
 Why we can't lift up to 20 to 100 times of our own weight ? if we scale up ant to a human size, can it lift up a van?

-Probably not, because of size and scales:
+It will not, because of size and scaling laws:

 Imaging a cube filled with water, with 1cm in lengh, the cube will has a surface area of 6cm, and weight 1g